wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

     - Pick a random worker
     - Pick the fastest worker (i.e., highest Flop/sec)
     - Pick the best-connected worker (i.e., highest link MB/sec)
+    - Pick the
     - Pick the worker that can complete the task the earliest (based on a back-of-the-envelope estimate)

-The above defines $7 \times 4 = 28$ different scheduling strategies, and we could come up with many more!!
-The big question of course is whether some of these strategies are good.
+The above defines $7 \times 4 = 28$ different scheduling strategies, and we
+could come up with many more!
+The big question of course is whether any of these strategies are good.
 Intuitively, it would seem that doing random task selection and random worker selection would be less effective than, e.g., picking the task with the highest work and running it on the worker that can complete it the earliest.
 The only way to know whether this intuition holds is to try it out.

 #### Simulating Coordinator-Worker